leonprime/byf/README.md

 This program uses Knuth's techniques to generate all 2D and 3D tiling games.

-## The program

-TODO: words about the program

 ## Pieces

-TODO: words about the pieces and describe them somehow
+To see the available pieces,

+    ./byf -show

+The game comes with the pieces specified by `ooOvVzZiiIlLnpstrY`.

+Use the `-pieces` argument to point to a different data file.
+Pentominos are provided in `data/pentominoes.txt`.

 ## Examples

 ### Put the game away

 Solving the 5x13 tiling is straightforward.
 We choose 65 unit cubes by tossing out the `i` piece.
-The number of solutions is huge, so we only pick a small sample,
+The number of solutions is huge, so we limit the number of solutions to the first 10 found,

     ./byf -max 10 5 13 ooOvVzZiIlLnpstrY